-PrivateVPN’s network is comprised of over 100 servers in 56 different countries.
+PrivateVPN’s network is comprised of over 150 servers in 60+ countries.
 While this is no match for some of its competitors’ hundreds if not thousands of servers, the provider seems to be doing a good job of remaining unnoticed by Netflix.
 This is a provider that can deliver the speed, the security, and the location variety that you’re looking for.
 On the security front, it uses 256-bit AES encryption and it keeps your connection safe with the usual automatic kill switch and DNS leak protection.
 Furthermore, the supplier has a zero logging policy on all traffic for an excellent level of privacy.

 As far as encryption goes, PureVPN leaves nothing to be desired and uses only the best.
 The provider uses top-of-the-line, military-grade (up to) 256-bit encryption to protect and safeguard user’s data from falling into the wrong hands.
 Furthermore, it offers all the latest security and connectivity protocols.
 Those include OpenVPN, L2TP/IPSec, PPTP, SSTP, and IKEv2.
 The usability of a VPN is closely related to the client application it comes with.
 To that effect, PureVPN writes its own software for all major platforms, giving you an excellent integrated experience.